vmware/pyvmomi/docs/vim/vsan/host/NodeState.rst

    The node is starting the VSAN service; this state is considered transitory.

 enteringMaintenanceMode
-   The node is entering maintenance mode; this state is considered transitory.See `EnterMaintenanceMode_Task`_
+   The node is entering maintenance mode; this state is considered transitory.See `EnterMaintenanceMode_Task <vim/HostSystem.rst#enterMaintenanceMode>`_

 agent
    The node is enabled for the VSAN service and is serving as an agent.